Birkbeck/mapping-museums/README.md

 This repository contains R code and datasets used to generate statistics and visualisations for the following publications:

+- Candlin, F. and Ballatore, A. and Larkin, J. and Poulovassilis, A. and Katerinchuk, V. and Liebenrood, M. (2023) The UK museum boom: continuity and change 1960-2019. __Cultural Trends__
-- Ballatore, A. and Candlin, F. (2023) A geography of UK museums.
-Transactions of the Institute of British Geographers
+- Ballatore, A. and Candlin, F. (2023) A geography of UK museums. __Transactions of the Institute of British Geographers__
-- Candlin, F., Larkin, J., Ballatore, A., & Poulovassilis, A. (2020) The missing museums: accreditation, surveys, and an alternative account of the UK sector.
-Cultural Trends, 29(1), 50-67
+- Candlin, F., Larkin, J., Ballatore, A., & Poulovassilis, A. (2020) The missing museums: accreditation, surveys, and an alternative account of the UK sector. __Cultural Trends__, 29(1), 50-67
 - F. Candlin, J. Larkin, A. Ballatore, and A. Poulovassilis (2020) Mapping Museums 1960–2020: A report on the data.
 London: Birkbeck, University of London.

 ## Project resources